-- If special circumstances exist, the student may submit a letter of appeal to the Financial Aid Office within two calendar weeks from the last day of attendance for reentry into the program and reinstatement of Financial Aid.
+If special circumstances exist, the student may submit a letter of appeal to the Financial Aid Office within two calendar weeks from the last day of attendance for reentry into the program and reinstatement of Financial Aid.
 The Academic Review Committee, headed by the Academic Director, consults with the Instructor, Registrar and Financial Aid office to make a final determination on the appeal.
 The student will be notified in writing within two weeks from the date of the student's appeal was received.
 Any denied reinstatement is final.
 If the reinstatement does not exceed the maximum time frame and is accompanied with documentation substantiating the extenuating circumstances, the student will be placed on Special Probationary Status for the remaining evaluation periods during which the student must maintain the minimum required attendance rate during upcoming periods and meet graduation requirements.
 If the student fails to meet these requirements during reinstatement, the student will be permanently terminated from the training program.
-See complete appeals procedure in Section (I). - (I) Appeal and Reinstatement Process/Failure of Satisfactory Academic Progress (SAP): Students who wish to appeal for a determination that they are not maintaining Satisfactory Academic Progress must submit a written appeal to the Academic Review Committee, headed by the Academic Director.
+See complete appeals procedure in Section (I).

+(I) Appeal and Reinstatement Process/Failure of Satisfactory Academic Progress (SAP): Students who wish to appeal for a determination that they are not maintaining Satisfactory Academic Progress must submit a written appeal to the Academic Review Committee, headed by the Academic Director.
 The letter should describe any extenuating circumstances that the student believes deserve special consideration.
+Documented extenuating circumstances might include, but are not limited to; serious illness or injury to the student; serious illness, injury or death of a student's immediate family member (parent, sibling, spouse, children); special unique documented circumstances of a unique and substantial nature.
 The committee will evaluate the appeal and inform the student of its decision in writing.
 The determination of the Academic Review Committee is final.
+Students may use nonfinancial aid resources to enroll in classes until they meet all the SAP requirements.